sfigg/commercialization-public/docset/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

     Dism /Get-Packages /Image:"C:\mount\winre"
     ```

-5.  **Known issue**: If you've removed the English language pack, in Windows 10 Build 10240, you'll need to boot the image into audit mode, and use the command: `sfc.exe /scannow /verify` to repair issues with Windows 32-bit apps.
-For an example of how to do this with a script, see [Lab 2a: Answer files: Update settings and run scripts](update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md).
+## <span id="Add_or_reinstall_apps"></span>Add/reinstall apps

 **Step 8: Reinstall inbox apps (required whenever adding languages)**

-1. Remove the existing inbox apps. **(This step is not required if you're using Universal apps obtained after August 18, 2015)**.
-The following example shows you how to remove the Get Started inbox app.
-Repeat these steps for each of the inbox apps (with the exception of AppConnector) by substituting the appropriate package.

-    ``` syntax
-    Dism /Image:"c:\mount\windows" /Remove-ProvisionedAppxPackage /PackageName:Microsoft.Getstarted_2015.522.28.1146_neutral_~_8wekyb3d8bbwe
-    ```

-    **Note**  To remove all of the apps at once, open a command prompt as an Administrator, navigate to the image folder, and run the sample script: “Remove\_apps\_in\_offline\_image.cmd” from the [Sample scripts](windows-deployment-sample-scripts-sxs.md).

-2. Re-install the apps.
+1. Re-install the inbox apps.
 The following example shows you how to reinstall the Get Started inbox app.
 Repeat these steps for each of the inbox apps (with the exception of AppConnector) by substituting the appropriate package.

     ``` syntax
     Dism /Image:"c:\mount\windows" /Add-ProvisionedAppxPackage /packagepath:<path to appxbundle>\2b362ab83144485d9e9629ad2889a680.appxbundle /licensepath:<path to license file>\2b362ab83144485d9e9629ad2889a680_License1.xml